XenitAB/terraform-modules/modules/kubernetes/linkerd/README.md

 Add the following annotation to your pod to inject the linkerd-proxy: `linkerd.io/inject: enabled`

 Look at the [docs](https://linkerd.io/2.10/tasks/adding-your-service/) for more information.

+### Linkerd CNI

+The [Linkerd CNI](https://linkerd.io/2.10/features/cni/) is required to if the linkerd-proxy sidecar isn't allowed to be root, which happens if using OPA-Gatekeeper.

 ## Requirements